soilqualitylab/PARA/src/1.Projects/06Nof1ResearchHomesteading/58PantryAsDataSource.md

 ---
-title: Pace Layering in Residential Architecture
+title: Pantry as Data Source
 type: project
 tags: goals, requirements, deadlines
 alias: ideation, planned, in-process, completed, reviewed
 ---

-# Pace Layering in Residential Architecture
+# Pantry as Data Source

-This sprint involves a deep study of Stewart Brand's 6 'S' layers: Site, Structure, Skin, Services, Space Plan, and Stuff.8 This research provides the essential temporal framework for the 35-year project, understanding that "different parts... change at different speeds".7 This programs the mindset for long-term thinking 107, ensuring that "fast" layers 8 are not "obstructed" by "slow" layers.8 This is the 'Pace Layering' (Strategy \#9) in action.
+The "food preservation" 87 "larder" (pantry) will be designed as part of the 'N-of-1' Lab.89 This 'Kaizen-DevOps' 12 sprint involves designing a "pantry" that is also an inventory system.55 This provides "data" 93 for the user's "self-sufficiency" 87 metrics 11 and "n-of-1" nutritional experiments.89 This "programs" the 'Homesteading' 88 lifestyle as a 'Data-Driven' 93 practice.

 ## Daily Tasks